zahidhassanshaikot/settings/README.md

-# This is my package for laravel settings
+# This package is build for laravel basic settings management.
+You can add your custom settings using this package.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/zahidhassanshaikot/settings.svg?style=flat-square)](https://packagist.org/packages/zahidhassanshaikot/settings)
 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/zahidhassanshaikot/settings/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/zahidhassanshaikot/settings/actions?query=workflow%3Arun-tests+branch%3Amain)
 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/zahidhassanshaikot/settings/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/zahidhassanshaikot/settings/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/zahidhassanshaikot/settings.svg?style=flat-square)](https://packagist.org/packages/zahidhassanshaikot/settings)

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This package allows you to store settings in a database.
+The settings are cached to prevent queries to the database.
+If you update a setting it will be stored in the database and the cache will be flushed.
+This package is for managing most basic settings in your laravel application like site title, site logo etc. You can add your custom settings using this package.

 [//]: # ()
 [//]: # (## Support us)